djhaskin987/degasolv/docs/command-reference.rst

   index file at the location ``FILE``.
 Default value is ``index.dsrepo``.
 It is good practice to use the default value.

+- ``-V CMP``, ``--version-comparison CMP``, ``:version-comparison "CMP"``: Use the specified version comparison algorithm when generating the repository index.
+When repository indexes are generated, lists of packages representing different versions of each named package are created within the index.
+These lists are sorted in descending order by version number, so that the latest version of a given package is tried first when resolving dependencies.

+  This option allows the operator to change what version comparison algorithm is used.
+By default, the algorithm is "maven".
+May be "maven", "debian", "maven", "naive", "python", "rpm", "rubygem", or "semver".

+  .. caution:: This is one of those options that should not be used
+             unless the operator has a good reason, but it is available and usable if needed.

+  .. note:: This option should be used with care, since whatever setting
+     is used will greatly alter behavior.
+Similar options are availabe for the ``resolve-locations`` subcommand and the ``query-repo`` subcommand.
+They should all agree when used within the same site.
+It is therefore recommended that whichever setting is chosen should be used `site-wide`_ within an organization.

 - ``-a INDEX``, ``--add-to INDEX``, ``:add-to "INDEX"``: Add to the repository index file found at ``INDEX``.
 In general, it is best to simply regenerate a new repository index fresh based on the card files